XOPS

 From quarterly reclaim to continuous rightsizing.

 Cencora’s SaaS estate spans 60+ vendors and 46K employees.
-Before XOPS, license reclaim ran on quarterly cycles — at best — and lagged the workforce by months.
+Before XOPS, license reclaim ran on quarterly cycles, at best, and lagged the workforce by months.
 The living knowledge graph now mirrors every entitlement against active employment status in real time.
 Reclaim happens automatically.
 Pools rebalance.
 Renewals price against actual usage, not historical drift.

 60+